AndrewBert/planet_weight_calculator/README.md

 # Planet Weight Calculator

-Calculate your weight on other planets!
+Calculate your weight on other planets with this Mobile App!

 ## Getting Started